ratson/autohttps/README.md

 All of the code is available under the MPL-2.0.

-Some of the files are original work not modified from `letiny` and are made available under MIT as well (check file headers).
+Some of the files are original work not modified from `letiny` and are made available under MIT and Apache-2.0 as well (check file headers).